 Your audience dashboard is a great tool for spotting high-level patterns in your data, but when it comes to knowing the insights that are most important to your marketing, you’re the expert.
 That’s why Mailchimp offers several tools—including tags, groups, and segments—that work in slightly different ways to help you track and access the insights you need.
 Here are a few questions to ask yourself to start making these tools work for your business:

 What insights do you have about contacts that could help your marketing?

-You’ll always know things about your contacts that Mailchimp can’t know, like who you met in real life at an event, or the fact that a customer has a dog they love to shop for.
-Keep in mind that you can create tags to note this information in Mailchimp—and even tag contacts right from your phone—so you can use it later to help target your marketing.
+You know things about your contacts that you can leverage, like who you met in real life at an event, or the fact that a customer has a dog they love to shop for.
+You can create tags to note this information in Mailchimp—and even tag contacts right from your phone—so you can use it later to target and personalize your marketing.